AdilKarimTc/aws-ai-engineer/README.md

 - If S3 uploads fail, verify that your AWS credentials have permission to write to the specified bucket.
 - For any Terraform errors, ensure you're using a compatible version and that all module sources are correctly specified.

-For more detailed troubleshooting, refer to the error messages and logs provided by Terraform and the Python scripts.
+For more detailed troubleshooting, refer to the error messages and logs provided by Terraform and the Python scripts.# aws-ai-engineer
+# aws-ai-engineer